Hide & Seek Festival 2026

 Train + shuttle

-Best for: solo travellers and smaller groups who don’t want to drive.
+Best for: solo travellers and smaller groups.

-- Nearest stations: Telford Central and Stafford.
+- Nearest stations: Stafford and Telford Central

 Coach